TristanThrush/perplexity-correlations/examples/get_error_and_bpb/README.md

 This directory has two python scripts:

-* `chunk_pretraining_data_sample.py`, which allows you to specify a training data sample that it then chunks into pieces that fit into the contexts of LLMs that you care about.
+* `chunk_pretraining_data_sample.py`, which allows you to specify a training data sample that it then chunks into pieces.
+The chunks should be small enough to fit into the contexts of typical LLMs.
 * `get_error_and_bpb.py`, which allows you to specify LLMs, benchmarks, and a chunked dataset.
 This information is used to extract bits-per-byte values and benchmark errors that feed into our perplexity-correlations package.

 ## Chunk a Sample of Some Pretraining Data